-Before I get into the recipe, which is super simple by the way, I wanted to address the topic of healthy fats.
+Before we get into the recipe, which is super simple by the way, we wanted to address the topic of healthy fats.
 Although you might have been led to believe that cutting out as much fat as possible is the way to go, it’s not actually the healthiest way forward.
 The truth is that our bodies need fat.
 We need fat to perform certain metabolic functions, to fuel our brain, make sure our hormones work properly, and to help us absorb the fat-soluble vitamins in the food.

-Our main rule when it comes to steaming any kind of vegetable is DO NOT OVERCOOK it.
-Soggy, over-soft Brussels sprouts and mashy carrots is not how the nature intended these vegetables to be eaten.
+The main rule for steaming any kind of vegetable is TO NOT OVERCOOK it.
+Soggy, over-soft Brussels sprouts and mashy carrots are not how nature intended these vegetables to be eaten.
 Cooking them just enough will retain some crunch for texture (and fibre!) and their vibrant colour.

 Dairy-free option: Instead of using butter you can use 2-3 tablespoons of olive oil or ghee (clarified butter) which is around 95% dairy-free.

 Alternatives: Chopped sun-dried tomatoes, olives or good quality anchovies can be used instead of capers.
 Other fresh herbs such as oregano, thyme or basil will give you a different flavour variation.
 You can add lemon zest, a little mustard, and even some crispy bacon if you like.

 The idea is to add some stronger flavours to make the vegetables more exciting.
 Sometimes, good quality salted butter and freshly ground pepper are just the ticket as well.
 Just make sure to add some fats.